MegaFoxardin/RandMegan/README.md

 # RandMegan
-### Version: 0.0.4.0
+### Version: 0.0.4.1
 Before you read this, we suggest that you read the "LICENSE" file first.

 ## What is RandMegan?
-RandMegan is a Python Random Package, that is a Cryptographically Secure Random Generator.
+RandMegan is a Python Random Package, that is a MegaTron Random Generator.
 RandMegan is purposed to be lightweight, and RandMegan is purposed for random functionalities, independent of Python's built-in Secrets Module.

 ## Notice: